Wednesday, 16th January, 2019 at 16.30 hours.

 COME AND SING WORKSHOP ON THE BRAHMS REQUIEM ON SATURDAY, 16 FEBRUARY,2019

 We have a Come and Sing workshop day on the Brahms on Saturday, 16 February, taking place at Christ Church.
+From 09.30 to 17.00 hours.

 This is hopefully a major fundraiser for us, so please would all members publicise this event and encourage other singers to take part.
+Please also promote the Come & Sing to any of your friends who would enjoy a day singing this wonderful piece of music.

 Information and the application form may be found UNDER THE DOWNLOADS TAB.